pupubird/WebLaunchJS-2021/Advance.md

 ## Recap <a name="recap"></a>

-Let's recap on what we had learnt in the last session!
+Let's recap what we had learned in the last session!

 - Data Types

-  - We covered 4 kind of data types in JavaScript (there are more!
+  - We covered 4 kinds of data types in JavaScript (there are more!
 Do explore them when you have time)
   - String - words
   - Number - numbers
   - Boolean - true / false, useful in conditional statement
-  - Undefined - a data type that specify this variable have no value inside.
+  - Undefined - a data type that specifies this variable has no value inside.

 - Conditional Statement